 Topics include Green Chemistry/Advanced Materials/ /Ionic liquids/Catalysis/Sustainable Energy, etc. and will be delivered by world renowned experts who are leading exciting pioneer research in the above research areas, particularly, two Royal Irish Academicians.
 Industrial visits to a pharmaceutical company or a high-Tech company will be arranged.

-Ranked within the top 173 universities in the world for graduate prospects (QS Graduate Employability Rankings 2020) , and founded in 1845, Queen’s University Belfast is one of the leading universities in the UK and Ireland with a distinguished heritage and history.
+Ranked in the top 140 universities in the world for graduate prospects (QS Graduate Employability Rankings 2020) , and founded in 1845, Queen’s University Belfast is one of the leading universities in the UK and Ireland with a distinguished heritage and history.
 From Irish Studies to Engineering, there's plenty to choose from to gain international credit points towards your study.

 “Studying at the International Summer School was everything I hoped for and more!
 One of my favourite aspects was the lectures on Irish poetry, such as the work of W.B.
 Yeats and Seamus Heaney, who was from Northern Ireland and wrote a lot about his hometown and the landscapes around where he lived.
 We even got to visit his museum in Heaney’s hometown!

 All of the field trips were amazing, from the historic city of Derry-Londonderry to Stormont Parliament to the breathtaking Causeway Coast with its spectacular views.
 It was so hard to say goodbye, even though I only knew my classmates for four weeks, it feels like we’ve been friends for longer.
 Even though my four weeks in Belfast are now over I will never forget this amazing experience I’ve had.
 I may have said goodbye to Queen’s for now, but I have a feeling this won’t be the last time I visit!”

 Queen's University Belfast is committed to Equality, Diversity and Inclusion.

 For more information please read our Equality and Diversity Policy.